Norman Claxton: Personal and business life

-Cricket
+Cricket career

 Claxton made his first-class cricket debut in April 1899, playing for South Australia against Western Australia.
 He bowled three overs without taking a wicket, and scored no runs in the match; being bowled out for a duck in both innings.
 He had more success in 1902, scoring 61 and 83 for South Australia against the touring England team.
 He claimed five wickets in an innings on three occasions, during three subsequent appearances.
 He first achieved the feat in 1903 against New South Wales.
 In the first innings, Claxton took five wickets, and conceded 129 runs (styled 5/129) during his 36 overs.
 He repeated the achievement in the next match, claiming 5/56 against the touring English cricket team – the best figures of his career.
 His next appearance was not until the start of the 1904–05 season, when he claimed 5/130 against Victoria.

 His best season as a batsman was in 1905–06, when he scored 401 runs at an average of 36.45.
 He made his highest first-class score during that season, in a match against Victoria.
 After scoring 67 runs out of South Australia's first innings total of 181, Claxton accumulated 199 runs in the second, carrying his bat in the process.
 South Australia won the match by 120 runs.
 It was the only century of Claxton's first-class career.
 He captained South Australia in five Sheffield Shield matches, first doing so against Victoria in 1906.
 He made his final first-class appearance in December 1909, being dismissed for a duck during his only innings.
 Described in his Australian Dictionary of Biography entry as an elegant right-handed batsman, Claxton scored a total of 2,090 first-class runs between 1899 and 1909, at an average of 29.43.
 He also bowled, alebit without much success at state level, as a right-arm fast-medium, and claimed 66 wickets at a bowling average of 34.42.

 After his retirement from playing first-class cricket, Claxton became an administrator for South Australia, acting as a selector between 1902 and 1905, and again from 1907 until 1909.
 He was the team manager for a time in 1913, and sat on the state association's committee for twenty years.